LukeShortCloud/simpler_things_rpg/simpler_things_rpg_rule_book.md

 ### Weapons

-Each Weapon has a predefined Difficulty.
+Each Weapon has a predefined base Difficulty.
+The Game Master can adjust the Difficulty based on the situation.
 That number also determines the amount of `d2` dice to roll for damage and the cost of it.

 - Damage = `DIFFICULTY x d2`
     - It may be more convenient to roll `d4` dice instead of flipping `d2` coins.
 Roll the `d4` dice, total the number up, round to the next even number if it is odd, and then divide by two.